 Ability to earn returns from operational expertise

-Private equity buyers with unique industry relationships and expertise can add value for investors both on the initial identification of deals and by creating value in the company post-close.
-An experienced private equity team with a deep skill in a specific industry can often prove to be a more capable partner relative to a purely financial buyer trying to earn returns from financial engineering.2 In such instances, management teams may be willing to award the deal to the partner that can provide the best resources or dilute their equity ownership more than they otherwise would, all while holding the belief that the private equity partner’s operating expertise will drive outsized growth and operating efficiency over time.
+Private equity managers with unique industry relationships and expertise can add value for investors both on the initial identification of deals and by creating value in the company post-close.
+An experienced private equity investment team with deep skills in a specific industry can often prove to be a more capable partner relative to a purely financial buyer trying to earn returns from financial engineering.1 In such instances, management teams may be willing to select the private equity partner that can provide the best resources or dilute their equity ownership more than they otherwise would, while simultaneously leveraging its operating expertise to drive outsized growth and operating efficiency over the longer term.

 One such common resource is operational expertise.
-Private equity teams of all sizes are building out internal teams comprised of former management consultants who have the time and expertise to improve a business’s pricing strategy, increase factory productivity or source talented executives.
-In fact, in 2017, Yale University CIO David Swensen referred to private equity as a “superior form of capitalism,” in large part due to the ability of talented teams to make a company better during their hold period.3
+Private equity teams of all sizes build out internal teams comprising former management consultants who have the time and expertise to improve a business’s pricing strategy, increase factory productivity, or source talented executives.
+In fact, in 2017, Yale University CIO David Swensen referred to private equity as a “superior form of capitalism,” in large part due to the ability of talented teams to make a company better during their hold period.

 Flexibility in capital deployment

-In contrast to public market funds that typically have liquid and open-ended structures, investing into private market funds is a long-term endeavor that requires disciplined and active management.
-Private fund lives are typically 10 years at a minimum and are broken into three different periods: (1) investment, (2) harvest and (3) divestment, each of which we describe below:
+In contrast to public market funds that typically have liquid and open-ended structures, investing in private market funds is a long-term endeavor that requires disciplined and active management.
+Private fund lives are typically 10 years at a minimum and are broken into three different periods: investment, harvest, and divestment.

-The investment period is typically the first three to five years of the fund’s life, during which the GP sources, diligences and acquires their portfolio companies.
+The investment period is typically the first three to five years of the fund’s life, during which the GP sources, diligences, and acquires its portfolio companies.
 The fund calls the LPs’ capital as each company is added to the portfolio.
 Depending on the strategy, additional capital may be required to acquire a complementary business or to complete other strategic operational initiatives.

 The conclusion of the harvest period is marked by the sale of portfolio companies, known as the divestment period.
 The sale proceeds, inclusive of invested capital and market appreciation, are returned to the fund.

-Private market fund's cash flow often follows a unique pattern, referred to as the J-curve.
+Private market funds’ cash flow often follows a unique pattern, referred to as the J-curve.
 As seen in the nearby chart, a fund investor’s net cash position (blue line) is the sum of the fund’s cash outlays (blue columns) plus cash inflows or distributions (orange columns).
-The investor’s net cash position with respect to the fund is subject to a “J-curve effect” where capital is called early in the fund’s life, after which it takes several years for investors to receive enough distributions to reach a breakeven cash position, and eventually realize a positive return.
-The final net cash flow to investors will not be known until the fund’s final position is exited and the proceeds are distributed to investors.5
+The investor’s net cash position with respect to the fund is subject to a “J-curve effect,” where capital is called early in the fund’s life, after which it takes several years for investors to receive enough distributions to reach a breakeven cash position and eventually realize a positive return.
+The final net cash flow to investors will be unknown until the fund’s final position is exited and the proceeds are distributed to investors.3

 A single private fund investment does not make a mature private markets portfolio.
 Unlike public market funds that reinvest capital following the sale of a stock, private funds return capital to investors when they sell an investment, which means these investors must commit to new funds to maintain the same level of exposure.